 The more clutter we have around our home, the more nooks and crannies we have for the allergy-triggering dust to hide in.
 Don’t just clean everything and put it right back where you found it, sort things as “trash, donate, or keep”.
 Throw away expired pantry and toiletry products, nearly empty containers, and worn out or damaged items as you clean.
 Place items that are in good condition, but are no longer used or wanted, and books and magazines that have gone unread in a pile to be donated later.
 Organize things you plan to keep before putting them back.
 Smaller items like cosmetics can be stored in plastic bins to make access and cleaning easier.

 Run your air conditioner’s fan while you clean to help suck up the disturbed dust, dirt, and pollen floating in the air.
 Tie back your hair and wear a hat to keep allergens out of it.
 Deep cleaning can mean working with chemical cleaners that irritate sensitive sinuses.
 Choose gentler nonallergenic cleaners if possible and wear a facemask to protect your sinuses.
 Finally, don’t forget the music!
 Whether you’re cleaning alone or as a group, having music, a favorite show, or a podcast going in the background can help you stay motivated.

 Deep cleaning your home is a great way to reduce your exposure to allergens, but you can never eliminate dust, pollen, and mold from your life.
 If you’ve cleaned your house top to bottom but allergies still leave you miserable, seeking help from a certified professional is the first step towards breathing freely again.
 Dr. Pasha always begins treatment by testing to find the source of a patient’s allergies before working with them to find the best treatment option.
-Don’t let allergies take over your fall, schedule an appointment with us today.
+Don’t let allergies take over your fall, let our ENT specialist help you today.